eksctl-io/eksctl/userdocs/src/usage/managing-nodegroups.md

 !!!note
     Scaling a nodegroup down/in (i.e. reducing the number of nodes) may result in errors as we rely purely on changes to the ASG.
 This means that the node(s) being removed/terminated aren't explicitly drained.
 This may be an area for improvement in the future.

-You can also enable SSH, ASG access and other feature for each particular nodegroup, e.g.:
+You can also enable SSH, ASG access and other features for a nodegroup, e.g.:

 ```
 eksctl create nodegroup --cluster=cluster-1 --node-labels="autoscaling=enabled,purpose=ci-worker" --asg-access --full-ecr-access --ssh-access